The report was previously updated in April 2020.

 - Suspension of access to asylum: From March to May 2020 the Aliens and Immigration Unit stopped registering asylum applications.
 No official decision or announcement had been made in relation to this and there was a lack of clarity as to whether this was a measure taken in response to Covid-19 or the high numbers of applicants.
 Some applications were refused on the basis that they were required to show a national passport while others were refused due to the reported lack of capacity at Pournara Centre.
 Although lockdown measures were lifted in May 2020, and new arrivals of asylum seekers was at an all-time low, access to asylum did not return to normal until August 2020 and after repeated interventions toward the authorities.

-- Examination of asylum applications: At the end of 2019, 17,171 applications for asylum were pending.
-In 2020, 6,651 new asylum applications were submitted and 7,389 decisions were issued.
-The recognition rate stood at 27.2% (90 refugee status, 1,020 subsidiary protection and 4,355 negative decisions).
+- Examination of asylum applications: The Asylum Service issued a total of 4,637 decisions concerning 5,394 applicants for international protection in 2020.
+A total of 6,651 new asylum applications were submitted and the recognition rate stood at 27.2% (90 refugee status, 1,020 subsidiary protection and 4,355 negative decisions).
 By the end of 2020, there were 19,660 pending asylum applications.
 Throughout 2020 due to the pandemic, there were periods where the examination of asylum applications was suspended, which led to further delays on the examination of these cases.
 The average length of the asylum procedure at first instance thus largely exceeds the 6-month time limit and mostly reaches up to 2 or 3 years before a decision is issued by the Asylum Service.
 However, efforts by the Asylum Service, with support from EASO, to increase the number of caseworkers examining cases including vulnerable cases have continued.

 - Safe Countries: A new list of safe countries was published in May 2020, increasing the number of safe countries of origin from 1 to 21 countries.
 The aim was to examine all applications from safe countries under the accelerated procedures.
 However, in practice, the accelerated procedures were not used as much as expected throughout the year.